shawnbrown/datatest/docs/how-to/fuzzy-matching.rst

 matching").

-When checking mappings or sequences of values, you can allow approximate matches with the :meth:`allowed.fuzzy` allowance:
+When checking mappings or sequences of values, you can allow approximate matches with the :meth:`allowed.fuzzy` acceptance:

 .. code-block:: python
     :emphasize-lines: 7